CompuTec/computec-docs/docs/appengine/plugins-user-guide/processforce.md

         - ContentType = "4", // OITM
         - ActionType = "U"

-    This job enhances ProcessForce performance by keeping item data synchronized and up-to-date
+    This job enhances CompuTec ProcessForce performance by keeping item data synchronized and up-to-date

 ## Synchronization Jobs

 1. SynchronizeBillOfMaterialsJob

-    This job synchronizes updates made to the ProcessForce Bill of Materials with the corresponding data in SAP Business One.
+    This job synchronizes updates made to CompuTec ProcessForce Bill of Materials with the corresponding data in SAP Business One.
     - Editable = true
     - ContentType = "CT_PF_OBOMCode"
     - ActionType = "*".

-    This job enhances ProcessForce performance by maintaining accurate and up-to-date Bill of Materials information.
+    This job enhances CompuTec ProcessForce performance by maintaining accurate and up-to-date Bill of Materials information.

 2. **SynchronizeManufacturingOrderJob**